 The Bottom Line

-Your home spa doesn’t have to be fancy, but it should be sacred.
+Your home spa doesn’t have to be fancy.
+But it has to be sacred.

-Set boundaries, put the phone away and tidy your space.
-You deserve this time to reset and recharge—because as I’m learning, you can’t perform at your best unless you rest.
+Set the boundaries.
+Hide your phone.
+Clean your space.
+You deserve to reset.
+Because as I’m learning, you can’t perform at your best unless you rest.